enzofalone/enzofalone.com-v1/README.md

 ## Expected to add

 - Different layout for projects
-- Routing to each project for better performance
+- Routing to each project
 - Personal blog

 ## Technologies used